Xyclade/MachineLearning/Readme.md

       //Add the rank to the array of ranks ranks = ranks :+ x.rank.toDouble

-      //And create an array representing all words and their occurrences for this document: var dtmNumericRecord: Array[Double] = Array()
+      //And create an array representing all words and their occurrences
+      //for this document:
+      var dtmNumericRecord: Array[Double] = Array()
       wordList.foreach { y =>